doberman/dbrmn-syntax-resources/code-guidelines/code-repo-guidelines.md

 ## Git workflow

-Our filosophy is based on the gitflow model:
+Our philosophy is based on the gitflow model:

 ![gitflow model](https://miro.medium.com/max/2800/1*9yJY7fyscWFUVRqnx0BM6A.png)